csound/csound/examples/lisp/README.md

 It is important that all shared libraries be loadable from their filename alone; this is possible if the directories containing the Csound executable, shared library, and plugin opcodes are in the PATH and LD_LIBRARY_PATH environment variables.

 4. Test the basic Lisp examples from Csound.
+The following examples use Steel Bank Common Lisp's native FFI facility `sb-alien`.
 On Linux if you have built Csound for sources and run Csound from your build environment, the commands are as follows.
 If you are running pre-built Csound you may need to change some pathnames.
 In any event these examples are completely self-contained, and should play the example piece "Xanadu" with real-time audio output.
- 1. Render "Xanadu" using raw cffi calls (no Lisp wrapper code): `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/test.lisp`.
+ 1. Render "Xanadu" using raw cffi calls (no Lisp wrapper code): `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/sb-test.lisp`.
- 2. Render "Xanadu" using Csound's cffi wrapper: `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/wrapper-test.lisp`.
+ 2. Render "Xanadu" using Csound's cffi wrapper: `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/sb-wrapper-test.lisp`.
- 3. Render the Common Music tutorial piece "Scales":
+ 3. Render the Csound-enabled version of the Common Music tutorial piece "Scales": `mkg@Sun-Yukong:~/csound/csound/examples/lisp$ sbcl --load scales-csound.lisp`.
- If for some reason cffi does not work on your system, I have also provided an sb-alien binding using lower-level foreign function calls specifically for Steel Bank Common Lisp.
-The filenames are the same except they are prefixed `sb-`.